fabricerenard12/solana-ruby/README.md

 Solana-Ruby is a Ruby SDK for interacting with the Solana blockchain.
 It allows you to easily make requests to the Solana network from your Ruby applications.

+## TODO
+- Add more unit testing
+- Implement basic transactions in the library (this should be done for 2025)

 ## Installation

 Add this line to your application's Gemfile: